eaglesky/system-design/fileSystemDesign.md

 	- Two copies in the same data center but on different racks
 	- Third copy in a different data center
 	- This can make sure data recovery is done quickly.
+  - The replica server can store chunks for other files as well.
 * How to choose chunk servers
 	- Find servers which are not busy
 	- Find servers with lots of available disk space